 When to Call the Doctor

-- The drainage coming from or around the incision increases or becomes thick, tan, green, or yellow, or smells bad (which indicates pus)
+- The drainage coming from or around the wound increases or becomes thick, tan, green, or yellow, or smells bad (which indicates pus).

 Lynn PB.
 Cleaning a wound and applying a dry, sterile dressing.
-In: Lynn PB.
-Taylor’s Handbook of Nursing Skills.
-Philadelphia, PA: Lippincott Williams and Wilkins, Wolters Kluwers.
-2011.
+In: Lynn PB, ed.
+2nd ed.
+Taylor's Handbook of Nursing Skills.
+Baltimore, MD: Wolters Kluwers; 2014;chap 55.